 - Mark one or more resources as "mitigated" or "risk accepted" for a specific recommendation.

-Exemptions can be created only for recommendations included in Security Center's default initiative, Azure Security Benchmark or any of the supplied regulatory standard initiatives.
+Exemptions can be created only for recommendations included in Defender for Cloud's default initiative, Azure Security Benchmark or any of the supplied regulatory standard initiatives.
 Recommendations that are generated from any custom initiatives assigned to your subscriptions cannot be exempted.
 Learn more about the relationships between policies, initiatives, and recommendations.

 You can also create exemptions using the API.
 For an example JSON, and an explanation of the relevant structures see Azure Policy exemption structure.

 Open the recommendations details page for the specific recommendation.

 From the toolbar at the top of the page, select Exempt.